etnt/chess-board/README.md

-# Chess Board with FEN Input
+# Chess Board with FEN Input/Output

 This project is a simple chess board visualizer built using p5.js.
 It allows users to input a chess position using FEN (Forsyth-Edwards Notation) and displays the corresponding board layout.
-The project has been refactored to use a separate `ChessBoard` class for improved modularity and maintainability.
+The FEN field is also updated when pieces are moved on the board.

 ## Features